tinko26/ao/docs/kernel/core.md

 #define AO_CORE_COUNT
 ```

 ... as well as the `ao_core_t` type, which is an unsigned integer type that can hold the zero-based index of a processor core.
 Additionally, the module contains a single function that returns the index of the core, on which the calling thread of execution is running.

 ```c
 ao_core_t ao_core();
 ```

+This module is abstract, that is, an implementation must be provided by a port package in order to support [multitasking](multitasking.md), even on a single-core platform.